MCPower-Security/mcpower-proxy/targets/vsc-extension/README.md

 2. **It’s Free:** No account is required.
 The beta version is Free to use.
 3. **Start monitoring instantly:** Once installed, your agent and MCP communications are automatically protected.

+## **Advanced Configuration**

+### **Run Your Own Local Proxy**

+For development, you can run MCPower from a local checkout instead of using the published version:

+1. Clone the repository: `git clone https://github.com/MCPower-Security/mcpower-proxy`
+2. Set the environment variable and build the extension: `MCPOWER_LOCAL_PROXY_PATH=/path/to/mcpower-proxy npm run package:vsc-extension`

+The extension will use your local proxy version, allowing you to modify policies, add custom rules, or test changes before contributing back to the project.

 **MCPower is security that understands the language of AI.
 Install it today and let your team build, fast and safe.**